Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_9.md

 ![](media/03357.png){ #fig:03357 width=75% }

-A \"Level Transmitter\" device mounted on a water storage tank provides a signal directly proportional to water level in the tank, which \-- if the tank is of constant cross-sectional area throughout its height \-- directly equates water volume stored.
+A \"Level Transmitter\" device mounted on a water storage tank provides a signal directly proportional to water level in the tank, which --- if the tank is of constant cross-sectional area throughout its height --- directly equates water volume stored.
 If we were to take this volume signal and differentiate it with respect to time (_dv/dt_), we would obtain a signal proportional to the water _flow rate_ through the pipe carrying water to the tank.
 A differentiator circuit connected in such a way as to receive this volume signal would produce an output signal proportional to flow, possibly substituting for a flow-measurement device (\"Flow Transmitter\") installed in the pipe.

 Returning to the car experiment, suppose that our hypothetical car were equipped with a tachogenerator on one of the wheels, producing a voltage signal directly proportional to velocity.
 We could differentiate the signal to obtain acceleration with one circuit, like this:

 ![](media/03350.png){ #fig:03350 width=75% }

-By its very nature, the tachogenerator differentiates the car\'s position with respect to time, generating a voltage proportional to how rapidly the wheel\'s angular position changes over time.
+By its very nature, the tachogenerator differentiates the car's position with respect to time, generating a voltage proportional to how rapidly the wheel's angular position changes over time.
 This provides us with a raw signal already representative of velocity, with only a single step of differentiation needed to obtain an acceleration signal.
 A tachogenerator measuring velocity, of course, is a far more practical example of automobile instrumentation than a giant potentiometer measuring its physical position, but what we gain in practicality we lose in position measurement.
-No matter how many times we differentiate, we can never infer the car\'s position from a velocity signal.
+No matter how many times we differentiate, we can never infer the car's position from a velocity signal.
 If the process of differentiation brought us from position to velocity to acceleration, then somehow we need to perform the \"reverse\" process of differentiation to go from velocity to position.
 Such a mathematical process does exist, and it is called _integration_.
 The \"integrator\" circuit may be used to perform this function of integration with respect to time:

 ![](media/03351.png){ #fig:03351 width=75% }

-Recall from the last chapter that an integrator circuit outputs a voltage whose rate-of-change over time is proportional to the input voltage\'s magnitude.
+Recall from the last chapter that an integrator circuit outputs a voltage whose rate-of-change over time is proportional to the input voltage's magnitude.
 Thus, given a constant input voltage, the output voltage will _change_ at a constant _rate_.
 If the car travels at a constant velocity (constant voltage input to the integrator circuit from the tachogenerator), then its distance traveled will increase steadily as time progresses, and the integrator will output a steadily changing voltage proportional to that distance.
-If the car\'s velocity is not constant, then neither will the rate-of-change over time be of the integrator circuit\'s output, but the output voltage _will_ faithfully represent the amount of distance traveled by the car at any given point in time.
+If the car's velocity is not constant, then neither will the rate-of-change over time be of the integrator circuit's output, but the output voltage _will_ faithfully represent the amount of distance traveled by the car at any given point in time.

 The symbol for integration looks something like a very narrow, cursive letter \"S\" (∫).
 The equation utilizing this symbol (∫*v dt = x*) tells us that we are integrating velocity (_v_) with respect to time (_dt_), and obtaining position (_x_) as a result.

-So, we may express three measures of the car\'s motion (position, velocity, and acceleration) in terms of velocity (_v_) just as easily as we could in terms of position (_x_):
+So, we may express three measures of the car's motion (position, velocity, and acceleration) in terms of velocity (_v_) just as easily as we could in terms of position (_x_):

 ![](media/03352.png){ #fig:03352 width=75% }